 Review Shared License Usage

 To review the current SnapGene license usage, click the Dashboard link, then click Concurrent.
 The number of licenses in use (and available) will be shown in the In Use column.

 If the computer running the license server restricts access to ports, then ports 27000 - 27009 need to be made accessible to client computers attempting to contact the server.
 The daemon uses an ephemeral port.
 If you run a firewall, you may need to specify a port for the daemon.

 For the licenses to be accessible, the administrator computer running this server must remain on.
 If the administrator computer is turned off and then back on, the server must be restarted.
 For this purpose, in the Start menu, click Programs → FLEXnet GSL → Start Server.

 Configure the License Server as a Service

+You can avoid the need to restart the server by configuring it as a service.
 To allow the license server to run as a service, you must have Administrator privileges.
 This service will run under the LocalSystem account.
 This account is required to run this utility as a service.
-To configure the FlexNet Server to run as a service on Windows you may either use the Flexera LMTOOLS or the command line.

 Configure the License Server as a Service at the Command Line

 To configure the license server as a service, run the following commands in a terminal.
 Make sure to replace the path highlighted in red with the path to your server files: